Alexei Navalny is the latest Putin critic to die in suspicious circumstances

 Evgenia Kara-Murza, wife of another jailed opposition leader, said on X, formerly Twitter, that he "looked well and was, as always, in good spirits."

-Navalny was seen smiling in a video from the court hearing, and even managed to send a Valentine's Day greetings to his own wife.
+Navalny was seen smiling in a video from the court hearing and even managed to send Valentine's Day greetings to his own wife.
 Less than 24 hours later, prison authorities said he had died.

-Before being sent to Russian jail in 2021, Navalny had survived a poisoning attempt that nearly took his life during a flight from Siberia to Moscow.
-He had sought emergency treatment in Berlin, where doctors said he had been poisoned with a nerve agent called Novichok.
-Once recovered, he returned to Russia despite knowing the risk such a move posed.
+Before being sent to Russian jail in 2021, Navalny survived a poisoning attempt that nearly took his life during a flight from Siberia to Moscow.
+He sought emergency treatment in Berlin, where doctors said he had been poisoned with a nerve agent called Novichok.
+Once recovered, he returned to Russia, despite knowing the risk such a move posed.

-Navalny joins a long list of opposition figures, critics and journalists who have died in suspicious circumstances — or in some cases, survived poisonings — from London to Moscow.
+Navalny joins a long list of opposition figures, critics and journalists who have died under suspicious circumstances — or in some cases, survived poisonings — from London to Moscow.

 Boris Nemtsov